Note: In this web page are not avaliable all audios. You can rent this audio guide service in Catalunya en Miniatura Park.

 This is the city’s most emblematic building.
 It was built in Romanesque style although it does have Gothic cross-ribbed vaults.
 The cathedral front and capitals brought about an important Roman school of architecture known as The Lerida School.
 In its magnificent cloister you can see that every arch is different.
 An exterior corridor overlooks the city.
 The Cathedral was built between the 13th and 14th centuries and completed in the 15th century with the erection of the bell tower and the Door of the Apostles.

 iven the importance of its strategic position the Cathedral became a military barracks in 1707, never again being used for religious purposes.
 The Cathedral maintains its original architectural style without having been modified with other styles.
-We are at the end of our tour and in just an hour and a half you have visited Catalonia’s most representative places of interest.
+We are at the end of our audio guided tour and in just an hour and a half you have visited Catalonia’s most representative places of interest.
 May we remind you that you have the park’s different services at your disposal, like our souvenir shop and restaurant.

 Bluehertz Audio guides has developed for Catalunya in Miniature Park an audio guide service avaliable in Spanish, Catalan, English and Rusian languages.